Les Baux and the old

 with the red door in Les Baux.
 So this man below opened another door.

-another location, the farmhouse nearby.
+Another door, not the red one and perhaps even another location, like the farmhouse.
 They were filming there already for another scene of this

 like it but the interior doesn't correspond.